kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: Is there a web wallet?

 Yes, we have a few.
-You can learn more about them in [this guide](guides/wallets/Using-a-Web-Wallet).
+You can learn more about them in [the wallet intro](guides/wallets/Making-a-Wallet#shellnet-web-wallet).

 #### Q: Are there any light wallets / mobile wallets?